Saving Lives on the Front Lines

 Our programming is focused on the point of injury / evacuation care and damage control resuscitation, which involves our far-forward paramedics, doctors and nurses, logistics teams and drivers heading out in-country to treat injuries in the field and reduce preventable morbidity and mortality.

 We are responding to the need with a fleet of 50 ambulances, all with different specifications and capacities, depending on the needs of the specific environmental context.
-These vehicles are equipped with medical supplies, pharmaceuticals and state-of-the-art equipment that allows our teams to provide both basic and advanced life support, advanced interventions, transport and triage, as well as some more expanded medical interventions as and when needed.
+These vehicles are equipped with medical supplies, pharmaceuticals, and state-of-the-art equipment that allows basic and advanced life support, advanced interventions, transport, treatments, and more expanded medical interventions as and when needed.

-Our core strategic team of 150 doctors, nurses and drivers manages this life-saving work every day, helping seriously injured soldiers, and providing life-saving threats.
+Our core strategic team of all-Ukrainian 150 doctors, nurses and drivers manages this life-saving work daily, evacuating seriously injured soldiers and providing life-saving threatments.
 It also enables us to track the needs of vulnerable communities rapidly and allows for quick response.

 There is a continuous need for critical care transport to higher echelons of care and access to whole blood in the prehospital space to save lives, which has been identified and addressed.